semuconsulting/PyGPSClient/README.md

 where `**` signifies the Python version e.g. `3.12`.

+**NB** The pip installation process does not automatically create a desktop application launcher, but this can be done manually - see [APPLAUNCH](https://github.com/semuconsulting/PyGPSClient/blob/master/APPLAUNCH.md).

 ### <a name="pipx">Install using pipx</a>

 You can also use [pipx](https://pipx.pypa.io/latest/installation/) (_if available_) to install `pygpsclient` into a virtual environment - use the `pipx ensurepath` command to add the relevant Python binaries folder to your PATH.